*Pricing shown is for the ONLINE course only. Live Course prices may vary.

 All candidates for Certified Ambulance Compliance Officer (CACO) certification must complete the training as well as a written final exam.
-The program, designed to provide the CACO candidate with a comprehensive understanding of the development, implementation and oversight of an effective ambulance compliance program is divided into six courses, as follows:
+The program, designed to provide the CACO candidate with a comprehensive understanding of the development, implementation and oversight of an effective ambulance compliance program takes about 15 hours to complete and is divided into six courses, as follows:

 Course 1 - The Ambulance Compliance Officer